Best Energy Drinks in 2026: We Tried Them, So You Don’t Have To

 Rockstar is the black nail polish of energy drinks.
 It's bold, a little edgy, and unapologetically sweet.
 While it’s not as trendy as newer entrants, it has personality—and that counts for something.
 Yes, it’s sugary, and yes, it’s intense, but sometimes, you want the full-throttle throwback experience.

 Taste Test Verdict: Sweet, slightly bubblegummy, with tropical overtones.
-Not for the faint of tastebuds.
+Not for the faint of taste buds.

 The Buzz: Strong and fast, with a slight crash later.
 Best paired with a rebellious attitude.

-Final Thoughts
+Best Energy Drink Final Thoughts

-Energy Drinks FAQs
+Best Energy Drinks FAQs

 What is the healthiest energy drink on this list?